 - 1/2 cup pecan or walnut pieces for garnish

 - First, to make cranberry applesauce, combine apples, cranberries, sugar, spices, orange juice, zest, water and brandy (if desired) in a large saucepan.
 Bring to a boil and then lower to a simmer.
 Cover and cook for 15 minutes until apples are tender and some of the cranberries have burst.
 Stir every so often, adding water if it gets too thick.
 Remove from heat and let cool, blend with an immersion blender or potato masher.

 - To make cinnamon yogurt sauce, combine all ingredients and chill until ready to use.

-- To make sweet potato latkes, peel and shred the potatoes and combine with diced onions.
+- To make sweet potato latkes, peel and shred the potatoes.

 - Using cheesecloth or paper towel, remove as much moisture as possible.
-Then combine potatoes, onion, garlic, eggs, flour and salt together in a bowl.
+Then combine potatoes, eggs, potato starch and salt together in a bowl.

 - Heat a large pan over medium-high heat and add 1/4 inch of oil or schmaltz and continue to heat.
 It is hot enough when you drop a bit of the latkes batter and it starts to sizzle.